ittech25/BlackUpload/README.md

 ```

 ## $Upload::isFile($file_name)
-Check if a file exist and it is a real file
+Check if a file exists and it is a real file

 Example:
 ```php